ogoidmatos/pastebin/README.md

 # pastebin

-A react-express pastbin application, using a mySQL DB and Passport.js
+A react-express pastebin application, using a mySQL DB and Passport.js